swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ## Google Summer of Code

-The ClojureScript Google Summer of Code 2015 project was smashing success.
+The ClojureScript Google Summer of Code 2015 project was a smashing success.
 Maria Geller dove deep into the problem of integrating CommonJS, AMD, ES2015 modules as well as integrating popular JavaScript compilation technology like Babel.js.
 There's more work to